 Cost of the Journey

-The cost of this 12-night journey is $5590 DBL / $5890 SGL, from Panama City.
-This cost is based on double occupancy and includes 12 nights’ accommodations; meals as specified in the itinerary, group departure airport transfers, professional guide services, local park and other area entrance fees, and miscellaneous program expenses.
+The cost of this 12-night journey is per person, based on occupancy: $5590 DBL / $5890 SGL, from Panama City.
+This cost includes 12 nights’ accommodations; meals as specified in the itinerary, group departure airport transfers, professional guide services, local park and other area entrance fees, and miscellaneous program expenses.
 Singles are limited, so please inquire promptly if interested.
 The cost does not include transportation to or from your home to Panama, or items of a personal nature such as laundry, telephone charges, porterage, maid gratuities or beverages from the bar.

 Travel Details